The Fire That Never Dies: The Tragedy of Centralia

 The Holdouts

-Today, only about 5–7 residents remain in Centralia after the government condemned the entire borough.
-These remaining residents live under a court order but are "forbidden from passing down their property or selling it" — a violation of their rights that continues today.
+Today, only about 5–7 residents still live in Centralia after the government condemned the entire borough.
+These remaining residents stay under a court order, which means they can't sell their homes or pass them down.

 Erasure

-In 2002, Pennsylvania used eminent domain to take ownership of almost every property, effectively eliminating the town's ZIP code (17927).
-Authorities even found loopholes in old contracts to decommission houses for residents who were supposed to be allowed to stay under court order, further erasing the town.
+In 2002, Pennsylvania used eminent domain to take ownership of almost every property, effectively removing the town's ZIP code (17927).
+Authorities even found loopholes in old contracts to decommission houses for residents who were meant to be allowed to stay under court order.

 A Warning